facebookresearch/hydra/website/docs/intro.md

 sidebar_label: Introduction
 ---
 Hydra is a framework for writing flexible command line applications.
+The name Hydra comes from it's ability to run multiple similar jobs that are doing different things - much like a Hydra with multiple heads.

 Key features:
 * Unified command line interface to run your application locally or remotely